MSc, Postgraduate Diploma and Postgraduate Certificate in Palliative Care

 Full details of the courses can be found on the Cicely Saunders Institute website at www.csi.kcl.ac.uk

-You can request an application form and download a course information booklet at www.csi.kcl.ac.uk/booklet.html
+You can download a course information booklet at www.csi.kcl.ac.uk/booklet.html